dmpop/geofix/README.md

 ## Installation

 Copy the *geofix.py* script to the *sl4a/scripts* directory on the Android device.
-Alternatively copy the *geofix.sh* Bash shell script in the desired location on your Android device.
+Alternatively copy the *geofix.sh* Bash shell script in the desired location on the Android device.

 ## Usage